nob0tate14/papy/README.md

 you can choice password character
 Upper and lower alphabet,numeric and symbols

-when ristriction for symbol character
+when ristriction for character
-then use any symbol character.
+then use any characters.
 (see sample_papy.py)

 *class*